Note: This file is about 140K in size so may take a few seconds to load,

 communicating effectively among Muslims since, habitually,

-Christians seem to have tried by argument to convince
+Christians seem to have tried by argument to convince and

 win over members of the sects.
 Perhaps it is the “more